How Nebraska Republicans could tip the election to Trump

 “They do not have the votes to change the fair electoral system.
 We are experiencing another round of political theater by Gov. Pillen and the federal delegation,” she told the Monitor in a text message, accusing the Republicans of trying to “change the rules at the last minute because they are afraid of losing.”

-Nebraska Republicans considered making this change in the springtime, but backed off after enough of their members expressed reservations to potentially sink the legislation, and after Democrats who control Maine’s legislature threatened to make the same change in response, likely handing Ms. Harris another electoral vote (Maine’s rural 2nd District leans Republican) and making the changes moot for this election.
+Nebraska Republicans considered making this change in the spring, but backed off after enough of their members expressed reservations to potentially sink the legislation, and after Democrats who control Maine’s legislature threatened to make the same change in response, likely handing Ms. Harris another electoral vote (Maine’s rural 2nd District leans Republican) and making the changes moot for this election.

 But it appears that Maine Democrats may have missed their window to retaliate: A bill doesn’t become law for 90 days under Maine law, and it’s now less than 50 days until the presidential election and less than 90 days until the Electoral College votes on Dec.
 16.